laboon/ebook/text/40_unit_testing.md

 assertSame(a, c); // True; these are different references to the same object
 ```

-Additionally, there are several "not" variants of these assertions, such assertNotEquals, which will check that the original assertion is not true.
-For example, `assertNotEquals((1 + 1), 17).
+Additionally, there are several "not" variants of these assertions, such `assertNotEquals`, which will check that the original assertion is not true.
+For example, `assertNotEquals((1 + 1), 17)`.
 In my experience, these are used much less often, and are usually a code smell.
 You want to check for a specific __expected__ behavior, if at all possible, not that it's __not unexpected__ behavior.

 ## Ensuring that Tests are Testing What You Expect